Ali-Dorri/Chicken-Invaders-Simple/README.md

 # Chicken-Invaders-Simple
 A simple chicken invaders project.
-Nothing else.
+It will be added some new features.Like: more flexible way of controlling enemies, more weapons, more customizable game, ...